jpartain89/Software-Install-Guides/docs/general-bash/bash-if-conditionals.rst

   -e FILE,True if file exists
   -f FILE,True if file exists and is a regular file
-  -g FILE,True if file exists and its set-group-id bit is set -h FILE,True if file exists and is a symbolic link -k FILE,True if file exists and its ``sticky`` bit is set -p FILE,True if file exists and is a named pipe (FIFO) -r FILE,True if file exists and is readable
+  -g FILE,True if file exists and its set-group-id bit is set -G FILE,True if file exists and is owned by the effective group id -h FILE,True if file exists and is a symbolic link -k FILE,True if file exists and its ``sticky`` bit is set -L FILE,True if file exists and is a symbolic link -n STRING,True if the length of string is NON-zero -N FILE,True if file exists and has been modified since it was last read -o OPTNAME,True if the shell option ``optname`` is enabled [1]_ -O FILE,True if file exists and is owned by the effective user id -p FILE,True if file exists and is a named pipe (FIFO) -r FILE,True if file exists and is readable
-  -s FILE,True if file exists and has a size greater than zero -t FD,True if file descriptor ``fd`` is open and refers to a terminal -u FILE,True if file exists and its set-user-id bit is set -w FILE,True if file exists and is writable
+  -R ``$VARNAME``,True if the shell variable ``$VARNAME`` is set and is a *name reference* -s FILE,True if file exists and has a size greater than zero -S FILE,True if file exists and is a socket
+  -t FD,True if file descriptor ``fd`` is open and refers to a terminal -u FILE,True if file exists and its set-user-id bit is set -v ``$VARNAME``,True if the shell variable ``$VARNAME`` is set (has been assigned a value) [2]_ -w FILE,True if file exists and is writable
   -x FILE,True if file exists and is executable
-  -G FILE,True if file exists and is owned by the effective group id -L FILE,True if file exists and is a symbolic link -N FILE,True if file exists and has been modified since it was last read -O FILE,True if file exists and is owned by the effective user id -S FILE,True if file exists and is a socket
-  -o OPTNAME,True if the shell option ``optname`` is enabled [1]_ -z FILE or STRING,True if STRING or FILE is null
+  -z FILE or STRING,True if STRING or FILE is null
-  -n STRING,True if the length of string is NON-zero as in the reverse of above -v ``$VARNAME``,True if the shell variable ``$VARNAME`` is set (has been assigned a value) [2]_ -R ``$VARNAME``,True if the shell variable ``$VARNAME`` is set and is a *name reference*

 .. csv-table:: Test Expressions - File Comparison (1)
   :header: "Compare Flags", "Explainer"